Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 ms.custom: mvc
 ---

-# Deploy a Spring Boot Application on a Kubernetes Cluster in the Azure Container Service
+# Deploy a Spring Boot Application on a Kubernetes Cluster in the Azure Kubernetes Service

 **[Kubernetes]** and **[Docker]** are open-source solutions that help developers automate the deployment, scaling, and management of their applications running in containers.

-This tutorial walks you though combining these two popular, open-source technologies to develop and deploy a Spring Boot application to Microsoft Azure.
-More specifically, you use *[Spring Boot]* for application development, *[Kubernetes]* for container deployment, and the [Azure Container Service (AKS)] to host your application.
+This tutorial walks you through combining these two popular, open-source technologies to develop and deploy a Spring Boot application to Microsoft Azure.
+More specifically, you use *[Spring Boot]* for application development, *[Kubernetes]* for container deployment, and the [Azure Kubernetes Service (AKS)] to host your application.

 ### Prerequisites